-Symptoms of cancer in animals are similar to those in humans.
+Besides behavior changes, there are symptoms of cancer in animals that are similar to those in humans.
 Some of the most common early warning signs of cancer in pets are:

-Regularly check your pet's skin for lumps and bumps.
+- Abnormal swelling that persists or continues to grow: Regularly check your pet's skin for lumps and bumps.
 Check behind the ears, in the mouth, and around the face.
 Cancer can move fast.
 If you find any abnormality, be sure to note it and measure it.
-If it changes shape and size, its time for a visit to the vet for the growth to be evaluated.
+If it changes shape and size, it's time to see the vet for the growth to be evaluated.

-If your pet has a lesion on the skin that is not going away or healing, it’s time to call the veterinarian.
+- Sores that do not heal: If your pet has a sore on the skin that is not going away or healing, it’s time to call the veterinarian.

 - Bleeding or discharge from any body opening such as the nose or mouth.

 - Difficulty eating or swallowing.